 The Meyerhoff Center for Jewish Studies offers many opportunities for student engagement with Jewish Studies and related fields.
 Every year, the Center and its programs offer more than 1,500 seats in Jewish Studies, Israel Studies, Religious Studies, and Hebrew.
-A very few courses are large lecture classes on 100 students or more.
-Most are much smaller, and we especially value intensive language and seminar classes.
+A very few courses are large lecture classes with 100 students or more, while most are much smaller, and we especially value intensive language and seminar classes.
 For students seeking more than a course or two the Center has several academic programs:

 - Major in Jewish Studies